GSS-Cogs/family-covid-19/datasets/WG-Summary-data-about-coronavirus-COVID-19-and-the-response-to-it/spec.md

 ### Dataset One

+        SCRIPT HAS BEEN CHANGED TO ONLY OUTPUT FOOD PARCEL DATA FOR THE MOMENT

 #### Output Dataset Name:

 		WG COVID-19 Food Parcel Support

 #### Table Structure

-		Period, Food Parcel Status, Measure Type, Unit, Marker, Value
+		Period, Food Parcels, Value

 #### Sheet: Food_parcels

-		A7:A47 - Date - Change name to Period and format as required Time period for Total needs to be added for totals in row 47 B6:C6 - Food Parcel Status (Codelist)
+		A7:A47 - Date
+			Time period for Total needs to be added for totals in row 47 B6:C6 - Food Parcel (Codelist)
 			Food parcel orders received - Orders Received Attempted deliveries - Attempted Deliveries
-		Add Measure Type column with value Parcel
-		Add Unit column with value Count
-		Values with ~ need to be changed to 0 and "This data item is not yet available" put in Marker column
+        Meaaure Type (Count) and Unit (Parcel) values have been added info.json

 ##### Footnotes
 		Daily "order received" data are revised if there was a duplicate record or a box is no longer required and so some totals may be slightly lower than previously shown